 The College of Veterinary Medicine offers a preveterinary program and programs for the D.V.M., Ph.D., and M.S. degrees.
-In addition to the teaching and research functions of the College, there is also a Diagnostic Center for Population & Animal Health to serve the veterinary medicine practitioners of the state and country.
-The College has a veterinary technology program which offers both two year and four year degrees.
+The College has a veterinary nursing program which offers both two-year and four-year degrees.
+In addition to the teaching and research functions of the College, there is also the Veterinary Medical Center offering patient care for both large and small animals, and the Veterinary Diagnostic Laboratory to serve the veterinary medicine practitioners of the state.

 The Veterinary Medical Library was located in Giltner Hall until 1979.
 In 1979, the clinical portions were moved to the Veterinary Medical Center Library in the new Veterinary Medical Center.
 The materials not needed in Veterinary Medical Center Library which were unique to the MSU Libraries collection were transferred to the Main Library.
+The Veterinary Medical Center Library closed in July 2012 and materials are now housed at the Main Library.

-The Veterinary Rare Books Collection is housed in Special Collections.
+The Veterinary Rare Books Collection is housed in Murray and Hong Special Collections.
 This collection of rare books and manuscripts on veterinary medicine was first initiated in the 1950's with the acquisition of the Beaudette Collection.
 Having been enriched over the years with additional purchases and generous gifts, the MSU's Veterinary Rare Books Collection, the Catalogue of Rare Veterinary Books & Allied Subjects in Animal Husbandry, stands today as one of the finest in the world.

 Animal agriculture has always been an important cornerstone in the history of the university, and since the department’s beginnings as Animal Husbandry it has continued to recognize the vital role of livestock in Michigan, the United States, and the world.